-Testing for function equality is obviously undecidable in the general case; in order to make our type system decidable we therefore adopt a sound but incomplete approximate solution to unify partition functions.
-We currently test for syntactic equality, which works for a wide range of programs, including the examples in this paper.
+Testing for function equality is undecidable in the general case.
+Therefore, in order to make our type system decidable we adopt a sound but incomplete approximate solution to unify partition functions.
+Our current solution tries to unify them syntactically, and if this fails normalizes them and tests for syntactic equality.
+Normalization replaces all functions and function compositions with concrete lambda abstractions, and then simplifies the resulting lambda abstractions using Flocc's evaluation rules.
+This works in many situations, including the examples in this paper.
 However, we are working on a more nuanced approach which relies on the fact that almost all of these functions are projection functions.